sramorosi/MAKE3-Arm/MAKE3/README.md

 ```

 There are two basic states:
-1. The AUTO or programmed mode uses function `readCommands` and there will be more on that [here](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#auto-programmable-code-outline)
+1. The AUTO or programmed mode uses function `readCommands` and there is more on that [here](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#auto-programmable-code-outline)
 2. The TELE or remote control mode has a number of steps used to make the movements smooth.
 See the code above below the line `case S_TELEOP_3:`  This is the flow:
     1. The potentiometers are read from the input control arm using `analogRead` and mapped to angles using `pot_map`
     2. The point at the end of the arm is calculated from the potentiometer angles using `anglesToG`.
 This becomes the new target point
     3. The `updateArmPtC` function moves the current point toward the target point in a controlled move.
 See [TELE code](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#tele-remote-control-code-outline)
     4. The joint angles are then solved for the desired current point using the Inverse Kinematics function `inverseArmKin`.
     5. Finally, the angles are sent to servo to make the arm move using `pwm.writeMicroseconds`.
-This is common for both AUTO and TELE (is outside of the switch)
+This is common for both AUTO and TELE (is outside of the switch scope)

 ## Highest level program control, using the Selector